 }

-const container = document.querySelector('.card-container');
+const card = document.querySelector<HTMLElement>('.card-container')!;

-const detector = new ContainerQueryDetector(
+const bridge = new ContainerQueryBridge(

-[400, 600, 800],
+[400, 600, 800], // match your @container breakpoints exactly

-(activeBp, width) => {
+(tier, width) => {

 }